Diabetic retinopathy: Epidemiology

-Around 34.6% of people with diabetes have some kind of diabetic retinopathy, with around 7% experiencing proliferative diabetic retinopathy, 7% diabetic macular edema, and 10% experiencing loss of vision from diabetic retinopathy.
+Around 35% of people with diabetes have diabetic retinopathy; around 10% experience some degree of vision loss.
+Diabetic retinopathy is particularly common in those with type 1 diabetes, affecting 25% of people five years from diagnosis, 60% 10 years from diagnosis, and 80% 15 years from diagnosis.
+Chances of disease progression are heavily influenced by blood sugar control, but on average 7% of those with diabetes experiencing proliferative diabetic retinopathy and 7% diabetic macular edema.
 Diabetic retinopathy is the leading cause of vision loss in those 20–74 years old.

 The global burden of diabetic retinopathy increased dramatically from 1990 to 2015—from 1.4 million to 2.6 million people with visual impairment; from 0.2 million to 0.4 million blinded—due in large part to the increasing burden of type 2 diabetes in low- and middle-income countries.

-Diabetic retinopathy is more common in those with type 1 diabetes than type 2.